 In accordance with the American with Disabilities Act (ADA, 1990/2008) and Section 504 of the Rehabilitation Act (1973), Lawrence has a policy of nondiscrimination on the basis of disability and offers academic accommodations to students with disabilities who need them to benefit from the educational programs of the university.
 Students establish eligibility and request accommodations through the Center for Academic Success.
-The Accessibility Services Coordinator then notifies instructors and helps to coordinate any technology aids or support services.
+The Director of Accessibility then notifies instructors and helps to coordinate any technology aids or support services.

 What are academic accommodations?